Make and Zapier compared (and a better and easier alternative)

 Zapier focuses on simplicity and user-friendliness, ideal for beginners or those seeking straightforward solutions.
 Its interface and extensive 'Zaps' collection simplify automation setup, bypassing the need for detailed technical knowledge.
 Zapier aims to connect numerous apps effortlessly, catering to users prioritizing speed and ease.

-Zapier's interface is designed with simplicity in mind, making it intuitive for users of all skill levels.
-Its clean and straightforward layout allows you to quickly understand how to create automations, known as Zaps, without a steep learning curve.
-This approachability is especially appealing to those new to automation or those who prefer a more guided experience.
+Zapier's interface is designed with simplicity in mind, making it more intuitive for users of varied skill levels.
+Its straightforward layout allows you to quickly understand how to create automations, known as Zaps.
+Although some automations require more advanced setup, and it has its UI language to get familiar with, in general most users can get Zaps up and running without a steep learning curve.
+Its approachability is appealing to those new to automation or those who prefer a more guided experience.

 One of Zapier's most user-friendly features is its vast collection of pre-made Zaps.
 These templates provide users with ready-made automations that can be easily customized to fit their needs, significantly reducing the time and effort required to set up new workflows.
 This library not only accelerates the automation setup process but also serves as a learning tool, helping you understand how different apps can be connected and automated.